csiro-data-school/2020-03-03_training/_episodes/08-motivation.md

 >
 > *Think* back to a time when you were demotivated as a student (or when you demotivated a student).
 > *Pair* up with your neighbor and discuss what could have been done differently in the situation to make it not demotivating.
-> *Share* your story in the Etherpad.
+> As a class, share on the whiteboard.
 >
-> If time, what themes do you see among the stories?
+> What themes do you see among the stories?
 What are positive actions you could take to avoid these?
 >
 > This exercise should take about 5 minutes.
 {: .challenge}